Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 nw.from_native(df).with_columns(nw.all() + 10).to_native()
 ```

-[nw.all](https://narwhals-dev.github.io/narwhals/api-reference/narwhals/#narwhals.all), [selectors](https://narwhals-dev.github.io/narwhals/api-reference/selectors/), and [expressions for use in `group_by`](https://narwhals-dev.github.io/narwhals/api-reference/dataframe/#narwhals.dataframe.DataFrame.group_by) are all already supported there!
+[nw.all](https://narwhals-dev.github.io/narwhals/api-reference/narwhals/#narwhals.all), [selectors](https://narwhals-dev.github.io/narwhals/api-reference/selectors/), and [expressions for use in `group_by`](https://narwhals-dev.github.io/narwhals/api-reference/dataframe/#narwhals.dataframe.DataFrame.group_by) are all already supported there - if you enjoy Polars' expressive syntax and want to write code which supports other major dataframe libraries too, check it out, you may like what you find!

 ## What's next?